transparency-dev/trillian-tessera/docs/design/gcp_storage.md

 ## Life of a leaf

 1. Leaves are submitted by the binary built using Tessera via a call the storage's `Add` func.
-1. Dupe squashing (TODO): look for existing `internal/seqByHash/<leafhash>` object, read assigned sequence number if present and return.
+1. Dupe squashing (TODO): look for existing `<identity_hash>` object, read assigned sequence number if present and return.
 1. The storage library batches these entries up, and, after a configurable period of time has elapsed or the batch reaches a configurable size threshold, the batch is written to the `Seq` table which effectively assigns a sequence numbers to the entries using the following algorithm: